dcycle/d6_to_d8_migration_example/README.md

 This will **delete** the change you made to the Drupal 8 nodes re-import the change you made in Drupal 6.

+The above process will apply only those migrators that are defined in our my_migration module, which processes content before migrating it.
+To blindly migrate _everything_ from Drupal 6 to Drupal 8, you can run:

+    ./scripts/restore-newly-installed.sh
+    ./scripts/exec.sh drupal8 'drush cc drush'
+    ./scripts/exec.sh drupal8 'drush migrate-upgrade --legacy-root=/drupal6code'

-If you want to reset Drupal 8 to the state it was in before you enabled my_migration (for example if you want to modify the yml files in ./my-migration/config/install), you can run:
+If you want to reset Drupal 8 to the state it was in before you performed a migration (for example if you want to modify the yml files in ./my-migration/config/install), you can run:

     ./scripts/restore-newly-installed.sh